|Home > Browse Our Collection > Computers > Sord / CGL > Sord M5

 The Sord M5 was a Japanese home computer launched in 1982.
-It had keys similar to the Sinclair Spectrum, but with the bottom right corner chopped off.
 It was also sold as the CGL M5 in the UK by Computer Games Limited.
 This entry refers to the original Japanese version.

 Sord M5 Manuals: